neelpatelshah/oe-ads/README.md

 - User profiles would factor into ad placement, not just the query and ad info.
 - The Vercel AI SDK could still be used since you can supply custom models to it, its one example of many modular choices throughout the project.
 - There's a bunch of console warnings from a dependency of ChromaDB that isn't resolved properly.
 It's not needed so I just left it alone rather than toying too much with ESM stuff.
+- `ClientOnly` was a Sonnet suggested fix for some hydration issues on initial page loads to better manage the loading boundary.

 To me, this shows multiple areas of a mature ad offering covered in a realistic and upgradeable way.
 Between core ingredients (like vector search for ad placement) and bits of sugar (how does this drug apply to the model response?), I think this demos a product that advertisers would see immediate value in with metrics to help improve their ads and buy back into the system.